kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 annotationView!.detailCalloutAccessoryView = detailView
 ```

 First, you load the `CoffeeShopPinDetailView` from its XIB file.
-Then you assign a coffee shop to the detail view in order to populate the view'slabels and subviews.
+Then you assign a coffee shop to the detail view in order to populate the view's labels and subviews.
 Finally, you assign the view to the annotation view's `detailCalloutAccessoryView` property.

 That's all the code it takes!
 Build and run your app, tap on one of the pins and you should see your custom annotation at work: